krystalan/SportsSum2.0/README.md

 # SportsSum2.0: Generating High-Quality Sports News from Live Text Commentary
-Our new paper *Knowledge Enhanced Sports Game Summarization* has been accepted by WSDM 2022 as a long paper.
-In this paper, we provide K-SportsSum dataset which contains more data than SportsSum/SportsSum2.0.
-Besides, K-SportsSum also contains a large-scale knowledge corpus containing information of games as well as players.
-More details pls refer to [K-SportsSum](https://github.com/krystalan/K-SportsSum).

 ## Overview
 SportsSum2.0 is a Chinese sports game summarization dataset which is based on [SportsSum](https://github.com/ej0cl6/SportsSum).
 (SportsSum2.0 is the cleaned version of SportsSum)